-The University of Primorska aims to promote and strengthen the diversity, internationalisation, quality, and social dimension of study programmes offered by the university and, at the same time, to support a developing culture of mutual cooperation and integration among its members.
+The University of Primorska aims to promote and strengthen the diversity, internationalisation, quality, and social dimension of study programmes offered and, at the same time, to support a developing culture of mutual cooperation and integration among its members (faculties).

-Innovative study programmes in all three cycles of study are offered in the areas of: teacher training and education science, the humanities, social and behavioural science, business and administration, law, life sciences, mathematics and statistics, computing, engineering and engineering trades, agriculture, forestry and fishery, health, and personal services.
+Innovative study programmes in all three degrees of study are offered in the areas of: education, humanities, languages, social and behavioural science, business and administration, law, natural sciences, mathematics and statistics, information and communication technologies, architecture and construction, agriculture, forestry and fishery, health, tourism and sports.

 Graduates acquire a diploma which includes a Diploma Supplement and with it also a professional or academic title.
 The Diploma Supplement is published in Slovene and one of the official languages of the European Union.

 In the field of education, UP has identified four long-term goals:

 - To achieve excellence in education and study programmes